Legal Counsel For Paternity And Legitimation Cases

 A core responsibility of the court system is to ensure children’s well-being in the form of proper emotional, financial and physical support.

 To that end, Georgia has a process to establish parental rights and responsibilities when a child is born outside of marriage.
-While birth mothers are automatically granted certain rights and responsibilities by virtue of their having given birth, fathers and alleged fathers must navigate the legal system in order to establish their parental rights (or defend against accusations of fathering a child).
-Browning & Smith is one of Atlanta's highly respected family law firms, and our attorneys can help you do right by the children in your life while also protecting your own personal legal rights.
+While birth mothers are automatically granted certain rights and responsibilities by virtue of their having given birth, fathers and alleged fathers must navigate the legal system to establish their parental rights (or defend against accusations of fathering a child).
+Browning & Smith is one of Atlanta’s highly respected family law firms, and our attorneys can help you do right by the children in your life while also protecting your legal rights.

-Learn More About the Legal Process
+Learn More About The Legal Process

 Courts refer to different legal claims based on which party is bringing an action: